DOVPRELA Tablet Ref.[111585] Active ingredients: Pretomanid

 increased, blood uric acid

-* Selected terms are collapsed as follows: peripheral neuropathy (burning sensation, hypoesthesia, hyporeflexia, neuropathy peripheral, paraesthesia, peripheral motor neuropathy, peripheral sensorimotor neuropathy, peripheral sensory neuropathy, polyneuropathy); gastritis (gastritis, chronic gastritis); acne (acne, dermatitis acneiform); musculoskeletal pain (arthralgia, back pain, costochondritis, myalgia, pain in extremity, musculoskeletal pain); transaminases increased (alanine aminotransferase (ALT) increased, aspartate aminotransferase (AST) increased, drug-induced liver injury, hepatic enzyme increased, hepatic function abnormal, liver function test increased, transaminases increased); rash (rash, rash erythematous, rash maculo-papular, rash papular, rash vesicular, nodular rash); pruritus (pruritus, pruritus generalized, rash pruritic); abdominal pain (abdominal pain, abdominal pain lower, abdominal pain upper, abdominal tenderness); visual impairment (vision blurred, visual acuity reduced, visual impairment); amylase increased (amylase increased, hyperamylasaemia); lipase increased (hyperlipasaemia, lipase increased); optic neuropathy (optic neuropathy, optic neuritis); pancreatitis (pancreatitis, haemorrhagic pancreatitis); anaemia (anaemia, haemoglobin decrease); thrombocytopenia (thrombocytopenia, platelet count decreased); neutropenia (neutropenia, neutrophil count decreased); hyperbilirubinemia (hyperbilirubinemia, blood bilirubin increased); lactic acidosis (lactic acidosis, acidosis); muscle spasms (muscle spasms, musculoskeletal stiffness); fatigue (fatigue, asthenia); oral candidiasis (oral candidiasis, oral fungal infection, angular cheilitis).
+* Selected terms are collapsed as follows: leukopenia (leukopenia, white blood cell count decreased); lymphopenia (lymphopenia, lymphocyte count decreased); peripheral neuropathy (burning sensation, hypoesthesia, hyporeflexia, neuropathy peripheral, paraesthesia, peripheral motor neuropathy, peripheral sensory neuropathy, polyneuropathy); gastritis (gastritis, chronic gastritis); acne (acne, dermatitis acneiform); musculoskeletal pain (arthralgia, back pain, costochondritis, myalgia, pain in extremity, musculoskeletal pain, muscle strain); transaminases increased (alanine aminotransferase (ALT) increased, aspartate aminotransferase (AST) increased, drug-induced liver injury, hepatic enzyme increased, hepatic function abnormal, liver function test increased, transaminases increased); rash (rash, rash erythematous, rash maculo-papular, rash papular, rash vesicular, rash pustular, nodular rash); pruritus (pruritus, pruritus generalized, rash pruritic); abdominal pain (abdominal pain, abdominal pain lower, abdominal pain upper, abdominal discomfort); visual impairment (vision blurred, visual acuity reduced, visual impairment); amylase increased (amylase increased, hyperamylasaemia); lipase increased (hyperlipasaemia, lipase increased); optic neuropathy (optic neuropathy, optic neuritis); pancreatitis (pancreatitis, haemorrhagic pancreatitis); anaemia (anaemia, haemoglobin decreased); thrombocytopenia (thrombocytopenia, platelet count decreased); neutropenia (neutropenia, neutrophil count decreased); hyperbilirubinemia (hyperbilirubinemia, blood bilirubin increased); lactic acidosis (lactic acidosis, acidosis, blood lactic acid increased, blood lactate increased); muscle spasms (muscle spasms, musculoskeletal stiffness); fatigue (fatigue, asthenia, malaise); oral candidiasis (oral candidiasis, oral fungal infection, angular cheilitis); erythema (erythema, palmar erythema); polyarthritis (polyarthritis, arthropathy); chest pain (chest pain, angina pectoris); pancreatitis (pancreatitis, haemorrhagic pancreatitis); eye pain (eye pain, periorbital pain); peripheral swelling (oedema peripheral, peripheral swelling); deafness (deafness, deafness unilateral, conductive deafness); dry skin (dry skin, xerosis); dermatitis allergic (dermatitis allergic, dermatitis); hyperglycaemia (hyperglycaemia, blood glucose increased); cough (cough, productive cough); hypertension (hypertension, blood pressure increased).

 Description of selected adverse reactions